colinhoglund/ansible-stuff/README.md

 # ansible-stuff
-A collection of various ansible related things
+A collection of various ansible related things for Centos and Ubuntu